spinicist/riesling/docs/util.rst

 Non-cartesian trajectories by definition have a non-uniform sample density in cartesian k-space - i.e. there are more samples points per unit volume in some parts of k-space than others.
 Because the gridding step is a simple convolution, this results in artefactually higher k-space intensities on the cartesian grid.
 For a non-iterative reconstruction this must be compensated by dividing samples in non-cartesian k-space by their sample density before gridding.

 In iterative reconstructions the situation is more complicated, because the forward gridding step does not require density compensation (because after the forward FFT samples are evenly spaced on the cartesian grid).
 The uneven density affects the condition number of the problem, and hence can lead to slow convergence, but does not fundamentally alter the solution.
 Hence density compensation is often ommitted in 2D non-cartesian reconstructions.
 However, in 3D convergence becomes problematic.
 Strictly speaking, density compensation cannot be inserted into the conjugate-gradients method that is implemented in ``riesling cg``.
 In practice it can be, and is implemented in RIESLING, but this leads to noise inflation (see `K. P. Pruessmann, M. Weiger, P. Börnert, and P. Boesiger, ‘Advances in sensitivity encoding with arbitrary k-space trajectories’, Magn.
 Reson.
 Med., vol. 46, no. 4, pp. 638–651, Oct.
 2001 <http://doi.wiley.com/10.1002/mrm.1241>`_).
-The correct method, implemented in ``riesling lsqr``, is pre-conditioning in k-space.

 The sample density is a property of the trajectory and not of the acquired k-space data.
 Calculating the Sample Density Compensation (SDC) can be time consuming for large trajectories, hence this command exists to pre-calculate it once for a particular trajectory and save it for future use.
 There are three different methods implemented which are detailed below.